Frequently Asked Questions

 When can I apply to live in Residence?

-Our Housing application for the September semester usually opens at the end of February, and the deadline to apply for the Winter semester is December 1st.
-Make sure you check our Housing Fees page regularly to stay up to date with Housing Deadlines.
+Our Housing application for the September and Academic Year semester usually opens at the mid of February, and the deadline to apply July 1st.
+Make sure you check our Refund policies and deadlines page regularly to stay up to date with Housing Deadlines.

 Who is allowed to live in Residence and who gets priority?